sassoftware/restaf-server/packages/appjs/README.md

 ```

-restaf-server will handle the callback and redirect to APPENTRY.
+viya-api-server-nodejs will handle the callback and redirect to APPENTRY.
 The server will set the cookie to CookieAuth.
 The authorization token is not returned to client with the cookie.

 ```ini
 VIYA_SERVER=your-viya-server(http://...)